ASZM101/aszm101.github.io/planning.md

 ### Extra
 - Make all btns in each btn group the same size, maybe diff for each group
-- Figure out how to make a tag as large as its child while keeping side margin auto
 - Gradient bkgds, auto detect system preferences
     - Light mode (start here)
         - Primary: pink hues